Kshubham0315/Human-Readiness-Analysis/README.md

 | ✋ Gesture | Smoothness & tremble detection | 20% |
 | 🧠 Engagement | Face visibility & engagement | 15% |

-If the microphone is unavailable, VANTAGE automatically switches to a three-signal fusion strategy.
+If the microphone is unavailable, It automatically switches to a three-signal fusion strategy.

 ---